YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 </summary>

 ##### Public Member Functions
-tucker_to_tensor(tucker_decomposition &)	Converts the Tucker tensor into a full tensor
+Tensor3D& tucker_to_tensor(tucker_decomposition &)	Converts the Tucker tensor into a full tensor
-tucker_to_unfolded(tucker_decomposition &)	Converts the Tucker decomposition into an unfolded tensor (i.e.
+Mat & tucker_to_unfolded(tucker_decomposition &)	Converts the Tucker decomposition into an unfolded tensor (i.e.
-tucker_to_vec(tucker_decomposition &)	Converts a Tucker decomposition into a vectorised tensor
+Mat & tucker_to_vec(tucker_decomposition &)	Converts a Tucker decomposition into a vectorised tensor
 </details>

 <details>